gevent/gevent/docs/development/installing_from_source.rst

 .. important::

    This is not a suggested or recommended configuration.
-It can break gevent in unexpected ways.
-If you're a downstream packager, please let gevent use its embedded libraries.
+It can break gevent in unexpected ways, and usually carries a performance cost.
+   Downstream packagers are strongly encouraged to allow gevent to use its embedded libraries.

 When embedding a library is disabled, the library must already be installed on the system in a way the compiler can access and link